-Maths at KS3 takes a step up in difficulty.
-Equations and algebra will be added into the curriculum alongside probability, statistics and modelling.
+Maths at Key Stage 3 takes a step up in difficulty.
+Equations and algebra will be added to the curriculum alongside probability, statistics and modelling.
 Students will be encouraged to develop fluency, reason mathematically and solve problems, ideally without a calculator.

-Inspired by the hit TV game show Blockbusters, this is a fun and engaging game designed to help your students learn key terms within biology.
+Inspired by the hit TV game show Blockbusters, this is a fun and engaging game designed to help your students learn critical terms within biology.
 The aim is to work your way across the grid of letters in a line, with questions phrased around the letter, for example:

 “This [C] is a tiny blood vessel” – a capillary.

 Castles were a pivotal part of the UK’s history.
-This quiz will see how much you’ve learnt about their development, and any wrong answers will bring your character closer to walking the plank!
+This quiz game will see how much you’ve learnt about their development, and any wrong answers will bring your character closer to walking the plank!

 This interactive game lets your students try and plan ahead against the world’s worst natural disasters.
 You’re given a map, a budget and a population that you need to save from a tsunami, hurricane, earthquake or volcanic eruption.

-Interested in learning more?
+Are you interested in learning more?
 Visit the virtual demo page to request a free, live demo of the Promethean ActivPanel interactive display.